Paul Douglas Lilly

 Paul Douglas Lilly is an American judge who served as the 55th presiding judge for the State of Texas, County of Brown.
 He served from January 1, 2019 to January 1, 2023.
 Lilly has over 35 years of experience in the public safety profession with more than 20 years as a Reform Police Chief.
 In this capacity Lilly aided troubled police agencies with their restructuring and revision efforts.
 Lilly also served for 8 years as a professor of criminal justice and government at Howard Payne University.
-He now serves as a professor in the doctoral leadership program at Carolina University.

 Early life and education

 Paul Lilly was born in Fort Worth, Texas He attended college at the Texas Law Enforcement Leadership and Command College at Texas Wesleyan University, and worked night shifts as a patrol officer.
 He graduated in 1999.
 Prior to that, he received his BS in Political Science and Law from Texas Wesleyan in 1994.

 In 2002 Lilly completed his Master of Science in Criminal Justice (M.S.C.J.) from Texas State University.
 He went on to pursue a doctorate from the University of Arizona GC and in 2014 graduated with a Doctor of Psychology and Criminology.